 The Heart and SIDS

 Simon was a seemingly healthy three-month old baby boy.
 He scored 8 and 9 on his APGAR.
-He was 50% for height and weight.
+He was in the 50th percentile for height and weight.
 He smiled for the first time at 47 days.
 He died during a nap five weeks later.

-Following his death, his parents got their hearts checked and Phyllis (mom) was diagnosed with Long QT Syndrome – an arrhythmia.
-The condition disrupts the normal heart rhythm.
+Following his death, his parents saw a cardiologist and Phyllis was diagnosed with Long QT Syndrome, a condition that disrupts the normal heart rhythm.

 In 2000, a group of researchers in Italy studied 34,000 SIDS cases and found that Long QT Syndrome was present in half – 50%.
 Research studies conducted in the United States attribute about 12% of all SIDS deaths to Long QT Syndrome.

-This begs the question.
-If Long QT Syndrome is responsible for the death of at least one out of every ten babies, why aren’t we telling parents about it?
+This raises the question: If Long QT Syndrome is responsible for the death of at least one out of every ten babies, why aren’t we telling parents about it?
 Long QT Syndrome is typically an inherited condition, so a family history can reveal risk and prevent sudden death.
-The answers to these questions are so important:
+When it comes to infant death, the answers to the following questions are so important:

 Has anyone in your family died sudden or unexpectedly before the age of 50?
 This includes incidents like drowning and car accidents.
-If there were no known extenuating circumstances like weather, drugs, etc., look further.
+If there were no known extenuating circumstances like weather or drug use, look further.
 Don’t simply rely on the setting – seek the cause.